 Can an Experienced Norristown Personal Injury Attorney Help with Your PA Car Accident Claim?

 When upkeep is ignored, Pennsylvania motorists are putting themselves, their passengers, and other drivers at risk.
 At times, courts may find a person’s failure to maintain their vehicle so excessive that it constitutes negligence.
 If this negligence resulted in a car accident and injuries, then the injured party is legally entitled to be fully financially compensated by the negligent party.
-After serving injured clients for over 65 years, the experienced personal injury attorneys at Rubin, Glickman, Steinberg and Gifford in Southeastern Pennsylvania understand how to help you receive the maximum compensation you deserve.
+After serving injured clients for over 65 years, the experienced personal injury attorneys at Rubin, Glickman, Steinberg & Gifford P.C. in Southeastern Pennsylvania understand how to help you receive the maximum compensation you deserve.
 We assist car crash victims in Norristown, Colmar, Harleysville, Holland, Doylestown, New Britain, and throughout Montgomery County and Bucks County, PA.
 To learn more about our services, contact us at 215-822-7575.

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney-client relationship.
 If you are seeking legal advice, please contact our law firm directly.